 A fair number of our farmer-members produce and market raw milk and dairy products.

 We think everyone should have the choice to eat the diet that they have chosen.
 We also believe that people should have access to the healthiest and most nutritious food, and that the family farmers who produce it deserve to be fairly compensated.
-The matter what your dietary choice purchasing authentic organic food should be of paramount importance.
+No matter what your dietary choice, purchasing authentic organic food should be of paramount importance.

 While we remain neutral on the health attributes and/or risks of raw milk, we will aggressively defend the rights of dairy farmers to produce and market raw dairy products and the rights of consumers to make informed purchasing decisions in the marketplace.